Disabled Access and Parking

 The event runs from 8am-6pm on both days with cross country, dressage and show jumping taking place on both days.
 For more detailed information on individual classes and sections please see the timetable which will be added to the site in the week leading up to the event.
-The 2017 timetable is available now as an example.
-Alternatively, start times for competitors can be found on BDWP website across the event weekend.
+Start times for competitors can be found on BDWP website across the event weekend.

 First aid points are marked on the showground map in the programme.
 In case of an emergency please contact a member of the Horse Trials team in a high viz vest or a Belsay Horse Trials polo shirt who will be able to radio for medical attention.

 What to Wear

 The parkland is mixed terrain and undulating so it is advisable to wear comfortable and sturdy footwear to the event, especially if you are planning to walk the course.
 It is worth preparing for all conditions and it is advisable to bring wellies or walking boots and waterproofs in case of wet weather.

 If you are interested in camping for the weekend please go to the Where to stay page which contains further information.
 Links to local accommodation are also found on this page.

 Lost Property will be held at the Secretary’s tent sited on the main showground.
 If you find anything please hand it to a member of the event team or take it directly to the secretary’s tent.